‘Teen Mom 2’ Star Leah Messer Claps Back On Social Media: ‘They’re Going To Edit How They Want’

 On the new episode of Teen Mom 2, fans watched as Leah realized she needed to talk to Addie’s dad about his visitation with her.
 Jeremy Calvert often works out of town and his job takes him away for long periods at a time.
 As a result, he isn’t able to visit with Addie as much as he would like.
 As a result, this has impacted his daughter and Leah opened up to him about him needing to spend more time with her.
 He agreed that, when he is back in town and not working, he can take their daughter more.

 Fans have also met Leah Messer’s new boyfriend on Teen Mom 2 this season.
 It was revealed that Leah and her boyfriend, Jason Jordan, started dating last summer.
-At the time, little was known about him, but now fans know that he is over a decade older than the mom of three and has a child of his own from a previous relationship.
+At the time, little was known about him, but now fans know that he is over a decade older than the mom-of-three and has a child of his own from a previous relationship.
 However, that doesn’t mean that things aren’t working out between the couple.
 In fact, things seem to be going incredibly well and Leah seems very happy to be with Jason.

 New episodes of Teen Mom 2 are currently airing Monday nights on MTV.
 Fans can catch up with Leah and her girls on brand new episodes of Season 9.